adnammit/notes/psql.md

         where color = (select color from boats)
     * this works if the query returns one result; otherwise it barfs
 * scalar subqueries with constants
-    - we can use subqueris to insert constants into our query results
+    - we can use subqueries to insert constants into our query results
 * how to use nonscalar subqueries
     - predicates that work with nonscalar queries
         * exists: returns boolean
         * not exists: return boolean
         * some/any: does any result in the query match to the subquery
         * all
         * in/=some
         * not in
 * correlated queries: subqueries can reference tables outside, in another query select s.sid, s.sname